-- (iv) Where a portion of a group of portable or mobile machinery is used in connection with the actual manufacture, conversion, or processing of computer software or tangible personal property to be sold, as previously defined, that portion, if otherwise qualifying, is exempt under this subdivision even though the machinery in that group is used interchangeably and not otherwise identifiable as to use. - (23) Trade-in value of motor vehicles.
-From the sale and from the storage, use, or other consumption in this state of so much of the purchase price paid for a new or used automobile as is allocated for a trade-in allowance on the automobile of the buyer given in trade to the seller, or of the proceeds applicable only to the automobile as are received from the manufacturer of automobiles for the repurchase of the automobile whether the repurchase was voluntary or not towards the purchase of a new or used automobile by the buyer.
-For the purpose of this subdivision, the word "automobile" means a private passenger automobile not used for hire, or a pickup truck with a gross vehicle weight of under six thousand pounds (6,000 lbs.), and used exclusively for personal use and does not refer to any other type of motor vehicle. - (24) Precious metal bullion. - (i) From the sale and from the storage, use, or other consumption in this state of precious metal bullion, substantially equivalent to a transaction in securities or commodities. - (ii) For purposes of this subdivision, "precious metal bullion" means any elementary precious metal that has been put through a process of smelting or refining, including, but not limited to, gold, silver, platinum, rhodium, and chromium, and that is in a state or condition that its value depends upon its content and not upon its form. - (iii) The term does not include fabricated precious metal that has been processed or manufactured for some one or more specific and customary industrial, professional, or artistic uses. - (25) Commercial vessels.
-From sales made to a commercial ship, barge, or other vessel of fifty (50) tons burden or over, primarily engaged in interstate or foreign commerce, and from the repair, alteration, or conversion of the vessels, and from the sale of property purchased for the use of the vessels including provisions, supplies, and material for the maintenance and/or repair of the vessels.
+10 (iv) Where a portion of a group of portable or mobile machinery is used in connection 11 with the actual manufacture, conversion, or processing of computer software or tangible personal 12 property to be sold, as previously defined, that portion, if otherwise qualifying, is exempt under 13 this subdivision even though the machinery in that group is used interchangeably and not 14 otherwise identifiable as to use.

+15 (23) Trade-in value of motor vehicles. - From the sale and from the storage, use, or other 16 consumption in this state of so much of the purchase price paid for a new or used automobile as is 17 allocated for a trade-in allowance on the automobile of the buyer given in trade to the seller, or of 18 the proceeds applicable only to the automobile as are received from the manufacturer of 19 automobiles for the repurchase of the automobile whether the repurchase was voluntary or not 20 towards the purchase of a new or used automobile by the buyer.
+For the purpose of this 21 subdivision, the word "automobile" means a private passenger automobile or pickup truck not 22 used for hire and does not refer to any other type of motor vehicle.

+23 (24) Precious metal bullion.

+(i) From the sale and from the storage, use, or other consumption in this state of precious metal bullion, substantially equivalent to a transaction in securities or commodities.

+(ii) For purposes of this subdivision, "precious metal bullion" means any elementary precious metal that has been put through a process of smelting or refining, including, but not limited to, gold, silver, platinum, rhodium, and chromium, and that is in a state or condition that its value depends upon its content and not upon its form.

+(iii) The term does not include fabricated precious metal that has been processed or manufactured for some one or more specific and customary industrial, professional, or artistic uses.

+33 (25) Commercial vessels. - From sales made to a commercial ship, barge, or other vessel 34 of fifty (50) tons burden or over, primarily engaged in interstate or foreign commerce, and from the repair, alteration, or conversion of the vessels, and from the sale of property purchased for the use of the vessels including provisions, supplies, and material for the maintenance and/or repair of the vessels.